-Freezer Meal: Chicken Alfredo Bake
+Make-Ahead Chicken Alfredo Bake

 This Chicken Alfredo Bake recipe is for my sister.

-Who called me one night asking if I possibly had a chicken alfredo recipe I could share with her because she and her family were loving the alfredo bake from Costco, but they were certainly not loving the price.
+Who called me one night asking if I possibly had a creamy chicken alfredo casserole recipe I could share with her because she and her family were loving the alfredo bake from Costco, but they were certainly not loving the price.

-It’s good, people.
+And the result is good, people.
 Like REALLY good!

-I’m not going to lie.
+But I’m not going to lie.
 This stuff is RICH!